• Skip to primary navigation

 Use a food scale to determine the correct amount of salt.
 After you have made a few batches and are familiar with the salt volume you are using, you can use a measuring spoon.

-Related Topic: How much Salt to make Sauerkraut
+Related Topic: How much Salt to make Sauerkraut, How To Fix Salty Pickles

 Storage: Store ferments in a cool place.

-When the sauerkraut is done fermenting, which means that it tastes sour enough for you, move it into the refrigerator or cold storage.
+When the sauerkraut is fermented, which means it tastes sour enough for you, move it into the refrigerator or cold storage.
 The basement, root cellar, or a cool area in your kitchen will work.

 If you leave it at a warm temperature, it will continue to ferment, which isn't necessarily bad, but it may cause the sauerkraut to become too sour or too soft for your liking.